United States Canada Private Long-Distance Online Self-Study Online Study Groups Long-Distance Short/Summer Courses

 Washington State

-- SnG Z2G sessions this 2020-21 season will be held via video Zoom in 4 levels on the following days & times — a total of fourteen 1.5 hr sessions.
+• SnG Z2G sessions are held via video Zoom in 4 levels on the following days & times — a total of fourteen 1.5 hr sessions.

-- An EventBrite link for registration will be posted in the next week.
+• An EventBrite link for registration for Slighe’s courses is made available to students.
 Options for a full or half-season pass will be available.

 More details: https://www.slighe.org/gaelic-classes